ti-cortex-m4/demo-java-virtual-threads2/readme.md

 ## How to properly use virtual threads

 Virtual threads almost entirely support the API and semantics of the pre-existing `Thread` class.
 They are a useful abstraction that effectively shifts the problem of OS thread blocking from a programmer to the JVM.
-But to get a real performance gain and avoid known pitfalls, the programmer needs to know the details of virtual threads implementation.
+But to get a real performance gain and avoid known pitfalls, programmers need to know the details of virtual threads implementation.

 ### Do not use virtual threads for CPU-bound tasks